jackorden/Examensarbete/README.md

 - Qemu Agent: Enabled
 - Delete scsi0 disk
 - Add CloudInit Drive: local-lvm
-- CloudInit settings:
+- CloudInit settings

 ![cloudinit](images/image1.png)

 #### Shell

 Afterwards, some shell commands are executed on the Proxmox node "pve".
 If a new testing template is needed, replace [vmid], [old_image_name], [image_name] and [size] with corresponding values.

-To be able to see the VM later through the console in Proxmox:
+To be able to see the VM later through the console in Proxmox and configure it:

 ```bash
 qm set [vmid] --serial0 socket --vga serial0